acupofweb/wptv-tutorial/SCRIPT.md

 *Now that the unwanted part is separated from the main video, click on the part you want to remove and press Del/Canc key or choose "Remove" from the right click pop-up window.

-*You can trim the end of the video if needed in the same way.
+*You can trim the end of the video if needed in the same way, just placing the playhead at the beginning of the clip you want to cut.

-*Do the same if you have to cut some of the footage in the middle of the video.
+Do the same if you have to cut some of the footage in the middle of the video, cutting at the beginning and at the end of the part you want to remove, then delete the clip and reunite the main video by dragging the right part next to the left part.

+When your video is ok, we can add the intro panel.
+Place the playhead at the very beginning of the Timeline, then drag the image from the Playlist tab to the left of the playhead and it'll be added to the Timeline at the beginning of the video.

 *Then we'll add the dissolve effect to make the transition between the clips smoother.